gomorpheus/ansible-collection-morpheus-core/README.md

 In your task, specify `--vault-password-file /var/opt/morpheus/morpheus-ui/ansiblevault/<file>` in order to use the password.

 Information on encrypting strings and variables for ansible is located [HERE](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

+### Troubleshooting

+By using `-vv` or higher whether using `ansible-inventory` or using the inventory in a playbook, the plugin will output extra information for use in troubleshooting.
+Output will be prefixed by: `morpheus_inventory: `

 ## Ansible Roles for Morpheus Setup